J-Etienne1/Cypress-P/README.md

-Repo to practice the Cypress testing framework
+Repo to learn and practice the Cypress testing framework